Joe-Dracup/joe-dracup.github.io/content/blog/exceptions.md

 Exogenous exceptions are exceptions that occur outside of the scope of your application, these are hard to predict and prevent as with things like accessing files on your machine the point in time that you check for its existence is not the time that you attempt to read from the file and something could delete it between these points.

 You should not try and prevent these, and instead should just allow them to fail.
-Don't try and swallow exogenous exceptions, instead allow these to propegate up your architecture and handle them high in the stack.
+Don't try and swallow exogenous exceptions, instead allow these to propagate up your architecture and handle them high in the stack.

 ## Overall

 Looking back at the four types of exceptions, it makes sense that most of these should not really be caught deep in the application, and should be handled closer to your UI layer.

-You should ensure that you are throwing boneheaded exceptions where appropriate to avoid issues that are not immediatley obvious.
+You should ensure that you are throwing boneheaded exceptions where appropriate to avoid issues that are not immediately obvious.